LittleGitPhoenix/UI.Wpf.Architecture.VMFirst.DialogProvider/README.md

 ## DefaultDialogManager

 This special dialog manager does not need to be initialized with a view, as it automatically uses the current applications **MainWindow** to show dialogs.
+The reference to the **MainWindow** is obtained via the `Activated` event of the application.
+Therefore the `DefaultDialogManager`may not be initialized in the constructor of the first view model, as the `Activated`event hasn't been raised by then.
 ___

 # Dialog Types